Balasore train accident: Mamata questions official death toll | Business

 West Bengal Chief Minister Mamata Banerjee on Sunday questioned the death figures given by the Ministry of Railways in the triple train crash in Odisha's Balasore, stating that 61 people from her state were dead and 182 were still missing.

-Banerjee asked questions on whether Vande Bharat engines were up to the mark.
+Banerjee also asked questions on whether Vande Bharat engines were up to the mark.

 ''If from one state, 182 are missing and 61 are confirmed dead, then where would the figures stand?'' she asked, addressing a press conference at the state secretariat, Nabanna.